naturalis/nba-docs/content/introduction/index.md

 </figure>

-## Available data
+## Available data types
 The NBA provides access to four basic document types that are interlinked:

 * A **Specimen** document represents a biological (botanical or zoological) or geological entity stored at Naturalis.
-Specimen documents usually hold information on preservation, identification, classification, taxonomy (see Taxon documents), and details about the gathering/acquisition process of the specimen, such as geographic location and coordinates.
+Specimen documents usually hold information on preservation, identification, classification, taxonomy (see Taxon documents), and details about the gathering/acquisition process of the specimen, such as geospatial information.
+Data are harvested from -- currently -- two in-house collection registration systems for animal and plant specimens, respectively.
-* **Taxonomic** information about a biological entity is provided in Taxon documents, comprising hierarchy and placement in the Tree of Life, information on synonymy and the mapping to common (species) names.
-These data consist of two taxonomic databases, the [Catalogue of Life](http://www.catalogueoflife.org/) and [NSR](http://www.nederlandsesoorten.nl/), a comprehensive classification of all species in the Netherlands.
+* **Taxonomic** information about a biological entity is provided in Taxon documents, comprising hierarchy and placement in the Tree of Life, information on synonymy and the mapping to common (species) names in different languages.
+These data are taken from two taxonomic databases, the [Catalogue of Life](http://www.catalogueoflife.org/) and [NSR](http://www.nederlandsesoorten.nl/), a comprehensive classification of all species in the Netherlands.
 Taxon and Specimen documents can be aggregated on fields such as scientific or common taxon names.
-* **Multimedia documents**: Specimen and Taxon documents can have associated multimedia content, such as photos, videos or drawings.
-Multimedia documents contain download links to these resources and additional information about the associated specimen/taxon.
+* **Multimedia documents**: store photos, videos or drawings that are associated with Specimen and Taxon documents.
+  Data sources are our in-house collection registration systems and the [NSR](http://www.nederlandsesoorten.nl/).
 * Objects of type **GeoArea** refer to geographical regions coded as polygons in the GeoJSON format.
   The NBA thereby facilitates geographical searches such as searching for all specimens that were collected in a certain region, or, vice versa, retrieve the region (e.g. a specific nature reserve) where a specimen was found.
+Data sources are listed in the [detailed service description](../doc-spec-services/#geo-sources).

-## Access
+## Access to data
 * **REST**: The NBA offers a number of RESTful services that can be directly queried.
 Most services return JSON content.
 A summary of available endpoints and data models present in the NBA can be found {{<swagger-ui-link text="here">}}.